I am the author of God’s Creative Gift—Unleashing the Artist in You and The Creator’s Healing Power—Restoring the Broken to Beautiful.

 …because He is the Great I AM!

-Jody Thomae is the author of God’s Creative Gift—Unleashing the Artist in You, a devotional book with Bible studies to nurture the creative spirit within and to serve as a resource for creative Christians and artists.
-She has been involved in worship arts ministry since 1997, serving as worship arts ministry pastor, worship leader and creative arts director.
-She has coordinated artistic involvement in church services and regional worship events through dance, drama, poetry and fine arts.
-She has had the opportunity to perform, teach, choreograph, preach, coordinate and lead workshops in the area of creativity, spirituality and embodied prayer throughout the region and also in Barcelona, Spain.
+Jody Thomae is the author of God’s Creative Gift—Unleashing the Artist in You and The Creator’s Healing Power—Restoring the Broken to Beautiful, in-depth, interactive devotional books that are part of the Bible Studies to Nurture the Creative Spirit Within series and serve as resources for creative Christians and artists.
+Jody has been involved in worship arts ministry since 1997, serving as worship arts ministry pastor, worship leader and creative arts director.
+She has coordinated artistic involvement in church services and regional worship events through dance, drama, poetry and fine arts and performs, teaches, preaches, and leads workshops in the area of creativity, spirituality and embodied prayer.
 She also leads worship at local seminars, retreats and women’s events.
-In addition, she has recently released a devotional album entitled Song of the Beloved, which is available through CD Baby and iTunes.
+In addition, she has recorded a devotional album entitled Song of the Beloved, which is available through Spotify, CD Baby and iTunes.